SethNC/DJI_Agras_Application_Capture/README.md

-# DJI Agras Flight Data Recorder
+# DJI Agras Flight Data Recorder & As Applied Generator

 A lightweight browser console script that captures per-second flight telemetry from the **DJI Agras SmartFarm web replay** page when official export options are limited or unavailable.